Alternate Fighter: Expanded

 Fighter Level Exploit

-5th concussive blow, defensive stance
+5th concussive blow, dirty hit

 9th disorienting blow